How To Choose The Best Inflatable SUP in 2021

 The quality of deck pad material can vary widely, but look similar.
 Density is what matters here and it's an area where many boards fail miserably because better quality deck pads, cost more to manufacture.
 A low density foam will give less cushioning and will degrade quickly.
 Higher density and thicker foam feels much better underfoot and will last as long as the board itself.
 If you are interested in developing your skills, look for a board with an arch bar and raised kick tail which helps position your back foot and apply leverage for tail drop pivot turns.
 These features are on every Earth River SUP board and provide an unique way to add skill development to your paddling sessions.

 Also check for deck pad texture options.
-A smooth or reptile skin texture, such as on our SKYLAKE series boards, feels comfortable on the feet and is also ideal for stretching or SUP yoga.
-A diamond groove pattern, which we use on our V3 series boards, enhances grip and channels water off the top of the board, which can be an advantage in more challenging conditions.
+A smooth or reptile skin texture is popular though diamond groove pattern, which we use on our SKYLAKE™ and DUAL™ series boards, enhances grip and channels water off the top of the board, which can be an advantage in more challenging conditions and provides a unique tactile feel.

 A good travel bag is an integral part of a SUP kit, but good bags don’t come cheap.
 You’ll see some pretty awful bags at the low end of the price spectrum.
 One of the warning signs of a cheaply made bag is the use of mesh on various parts of the bag.
 The story line is often that it helps the board “breathe”, but in fact it is a cost saving measure and very prone to tearing.
 While you are always rolling the dice when buying a cheap SUP Board, let us spare you the suspense regarding the bag that comes with it: It will rip the first time you use it - and if it doesn't, it will rip the second time.